limshoonkit/WFGY/ProblemMap/Atlas/Fixes/README.md

 - use the atlas-to-WFGY bridge
 - use a community implementation pack
-- or move into a more experimental layer
+- or move into a more experimental planning layer

 This keeps the system clean: